Image Comparison Views

 Two Up

-The Two Up view displays the images you are comparing side-by-side, splitting the view area in two.
+The Two Up view displays the images you are comparing side-by-side, splitting the viewing area in two.
 You can change the orientation of the split to be either vertical or horizontal.
-Use the two buttons in the bottom toolbar or the commands Split Vertical / Split Horizontal from the View menu.

 This view is very useful for getting an overview and spotting obvious changes between two images.